PechimuthuMithil/DeepFrack/README.md

 Note: This is a dummy repository.
 The source code in this repository support CNNs. <-- Containers: GeminiBenchMarker2, MithilDeepFrackTesting
+TODO:
-TODO: Make the Hardware Benchmarker, multi threaded.
+1) Make the Hardware Benchmarker, multi threaded.
 That is, 7 threads for each of the 7 benchmarks.
-The colouring algorthm that baically tiles a sqaure with tiles from a tile list is ery slow for some reason for medium size squares.
+2) The colouring algorthm that baically tiles a sqaure with tiles from a tile list is ery slow for some reason for medium size squares.
 Need to look into it to optimize it or parallelize it.
+3) NEED TO PERFORM SENSITIVITY ANALYSIS

 ---
 ```